-Rail Freight Corridor North Sea - Baltic
+Corridor North Sea - Baltic

-es of the IMs/ABs on the Corridor from the different Network
+An overview of the deadline Statements is listed below. es of the IMs/ABs on the Corridor from the different Network

-Statements is listed below

 IM/AB Deadline

-DB Netz AG, Germany 30 days before first running day
+DB Netz AG, Germany Depending on RB, final approval expected beginning of 2022 30 days before first running day

 EVR, Estonia Time of Path Request

 Infrabel, Belgium 7 days before the running day

 LRN, Latvia Time of Path Request

 LTG Infra, Lithuania Time of Path Request

-PKP PLK S.A., Poland In yearly TT till 04th of June 2021
+PKP PLK S.A., Poland In yearly TT no later than on 3 June 2022.
 In a mode other than yearly TT Time of Path Request

-ProRail, Netherlands Within 30 days before traffic day
+ProRail, Netherlands Within 30 days of the traffic day

 SZCZ, Czech Republic Time of Path Request